What is an eSignature?

 Signature Legal Requirements

 In order for an eSignature to be legally binding, it must meet five criteria laid out in the ESIGN Act and the Uniform Electronic Transactions Act (UETA).

-- Consent to do business electronically - The user must agree to do business electronically prior to signing.
-Most signature software will prompt the user to agree prior to signing.
+- Consent to do business electronically - the user must agree to do business electronically prior to signing

-- Association of the signature with the record - The signature must be connected to the document.
-A signature cannot be obtained separately.
+- Association of the signature with the record - the signature must be connected to the document

-- Record retention - You must be able to produce the signed copy as if it were a printed signature.
-Most esignature software will provide the company with a fully-executed signed copy or the option to download a copy for their records.
+- Record retention - you must be able to produce the signed copy as if it were a printed signature

 From the main screen, click on Check-in Options.

 Ensure that Visit Employee is toggled to on.

 Then click on Edit Button Options to open Button Options.